GuyHadas/BillboardVisualizer/Readme.md

 # BillboardTopTen

 [BillboardTopTen][heroku] is a web application that allows music enthusiasts to explore Billboard's top ten charts throughout history.
-Inspired by [Billboard charts][Billboard], BillboardTopTen is built using Ruby on Rails on the backend, React.JS on the Front-end, and a PostgreSQL database.
+Inspired by [Billboard charts][Billboard], BillboardTopTen is built using an Express server on the backend and React.JS on the Front-end.

 ![BillboardTopTenImage](public/ImageForReadMe.jpg?raw=true "BillboardTopTenImage")